 It is for the PCC to decide who to commission to undertake any project work identified in the report, for which a separate agreement would be needed.
-If the PCC wishes to carry out any publicly funded works which require tendering (over £10,000) under the supervision of the Inspector it will need to be able to demonstrate that the Inspector was appointed or re-appointed (see 12 above) within the last 5 years through a competitive tendering process.
+If the PCC wishes to carry out any publicly funded works which require tendering (where fees are over £10,000) under the supervision of the Inspector without a further tendering process, it will need to be able to demonstrate that the Inspector was appointed or re-appointed (see 12 above) within the last 5 years through a competitive tendering process.